ionathansideras/ionathansideras/ReadMe.md

 ## Learning Adventures 📚

-I've embarked on a couple of significant learning experiences, completing courses at **The Odin Project** and Harvard's **CS50x**.
+I've embarked on a couple of significant learning experiences, completing courses at **The Odin Project**,  Harvard's **CS50x**, **Modern React with Redux 2024 Update**.
 Currently, I'm deepening my knowledge through various Udemy courses, always eager to stay ahead in the dynamic world of web development.

 ## Professional Journey 💼